andrealopezpalomeque/viaje-grupo/docs/project-plan.md

 When starting a new Claude Code session, paste this context:

-> I'm working on Text the Check, a collaborative expense tracking platform.
+> I'm working on Text The Check, a collaborative expense tracking platform.
 > - `/client`: Nuxt.js + Tailwind frontend
 > - `/server`: Node.js + Express backend with WhatsApp integration
 > - Database: Firebase Firestore